You're reading docs for Nextly Alpha. APIs may change between releases.

 This guide walks you through building a blog with posts and categories.
 You will define a content model, run migrations, create content in the admin panel, and query it in a Next.js page.

-Prerequisites: Complete the Installation steps first.
+Prerequisites: Complete the Installation steps first, including creating the super admin at /admin/setup.

 1. Define Your Collections